brian14708/wh-briefings/speeches-remarks/2021-02/2021-02-11-remarks-by-president-biden-before-meeting-with-senators-on-the-critical-need-to-invest-in-modern-and-sustainable-american-infrastrucutre.md

 modified_time: 2021-02-12 16:21:11-05:00
 permalink: https://www.whitehouse.gov/briefing-room/speeches-remarks/2021/02/11/remarks-by-president-biden-before-meeting-with-senators-on-the-critical-need-to-invest-in-modern-and-sustainable-american-infrastrucutre/
 published_time: 2021-02-11 12:29:50-05:00
-title: Remarks by President Biden Before Meeting with Senators on the Critical Need to Invest in Modern and Sustainable American Infrastrucutre
+title: "Remarks by President\_Biden Before Meeting with Senators on the Critical Need\
+  \ to Invest in Modern and Sustainable American\_Infrastrucutre"
 ---

 Oval Office